haikyuu/react-native-quizz/Readme.md

 The user can control the music from the header.

 Music's license is a free one that can be seen here: https://www.bensound.com

+## Misc

+Some useful tools used in the project:

+- Prettier: format code
+- Eslint: linting
+- Husky & lint-staged: ensure prettier and eslint are run on each commit
+- Typescript
+- Jest: Unit testing